codeforamerica/rails-aws-starter/README.md

 ### First deploy

+1. Create a new key pair locally (`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`).
+Safely store the keyfiles, and run `chmod 400 my-key-pair` on the private key so that only you can read it.
+Add the generated public key (e.g. `my-key-pair.pub`) to the varfile as `public_key`.

 1. Run [terraform](./deploy/README.md) to create the deployment environment (default name is `rails-aws-starter-sandbox`).

+1. Upon initial creation, enable access to the Bastion instance for each user that requires SSH access:

+    1. Generate a new key pair (either locally or in AWS console) for each additional user that requires SSH access.
+Safely store the keyfiles, and run `chmod 400 my-key-pair` on the private key so that only you can read it.
+Add name and public key information for each user, including the initially generated key, to `adduser.sh`.
+Commit and push the script before running an `eb deploy` below, as the public keys will be added to the application instances at that time.

+    1. Use these private key generated in step one as credentials and run the bastion setup script with: `./bastion_setup.sh <ip address>`, which creates individual user accounts and sets up logging to CloudWatch from the bastion.

 1. Install the Elastic Beanstalk CLI (`brew update && brew install awsebcli`) and [configure with your AWS credentials](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html#eb-cli3-credentials).

 1. Initialize Elastic Beanstalk `eb init --region <preferred-region>` and choose the environment created above (`rails-aws-starter-sandbox`).
 For region, this sample app uses `us-east-1`.

 1. Deploy the application by running `eb deploy rails-aws-starter-sandbox`.

-1. Upon initial creation, enable access to the Bastion instance:

-    1. Create a new keypair through the AWS console for SSH access to the bastion.
-Safely store the keyfile, and run `chmod 400 my-key-pair.pem` so that only you can read it (AWS will throw error without).
-Generate a publickey for your varfile by running `ssh-keygen -y -f /path/to/private_key.pem` and insert into the relevant terraform varfile as `public_key`.

-    1. Use these credentials and run the bastion setup script with: `./bastion_setup.sh <ip address>`, which creates individual user accounts and sets up logging to CloudWatch from the bastion.

 ### CircleCI